-The School of Music sponsors the following major conducted ensembles.
+The School of Music offers the following major conducted ensembles.
 They are open to all University students, by audition.

-University Choir - MUSI 111/ MUSI 611 Chapel Singers - MUSI 112/ MUSI 612 Bel Canto- MUSI 114/ MUSI 614 Wind Ensemble- MUSI 138/ MUSI 638 Symphonic Band - MUSI 140/ MUSI 640 University of Redlands Symphony Orchestra- MUSI 131/ MUSI 631 Each of these ensembles meets from two to six hours weekly for rehearsals.
+University Choir -MUSI 111/ MUSI 611 Chapel Singers -MUSI 112/ MUSI 612 Wind Ensemble-MUSI 138/ MUSI 638 Symphonic Band - MUSI 140/ MUSI 640 University of Redlands Symphony Orchestra- MUSI 131/ MUSI 631

+Each of these ensembles meets from two to six hours weekly for rehearsals.
 Performances will vary from two per semester to as many as ten or more depending upon the organization.
 The meeting time for each ensemble is listed in the Schedule of Classes.